Maggieykw/FETC5510-Project/README.md

 # Financial Product Recommendation System
-Dataset can be found in here (https://www.kaggle.com/c/santander-product-recommendation/data) The product recommendation system is built based on the customer historical data The recommendation system involves two filtering approaches: collaborative filtering and demographic filtering
+Dataset can be found in here (https://www.kaggle.com/c/santander-product-recommendation/data)

+The product recommendation system is built based on the customer historical data It involves two filtering approaches: collaborative filtering and demographic filtering

 Output:
 - Combined demographic-based and memory-based probabilities